IPA Bargaining

 The IPA is one of ACTRA's most important collective agreements.
 It defines working terms and conditions, and minimum rates for ACTRA members working in film, television and digital media.
-Other ACTRA Collective Agreements include the UBCP/ACTRA Master Production Agreement (MPA), the National Commercial Agreement (NCA), and our several Broadcaster Agreements.
+Other ACTRA Collective Agreements include the UBCP/ACTRA Master Production Agreement (BCMPA), the National Commercial Agreement (NCA), and our several Broadcaster Agreements.

 The IPA is the collective agreement between the performers, represented by ACTRA, and the producers, represented by the Canadian Media Producers Association (CMPA) and the Association Québécoise de la Production Médiatique (AQPM), which establishes "the minimum rates and working conditions under which performers may be engaged in Productions produced by any method in Canada or on location outside Canada."